Bobinstein/dockerized-nginx/readme.md

 # Dockerized NGINX with Let's Encrypt

 This repository provides a Docker setup for NGINX with automatic SSL certificate generation using Let's Encrypt's Certbot.
 This setup is designed to be easily run on a windows computer.
-Wildcard domain certifictes must be obtained manually, so the automated portion of this setup will only obtain a certificate for your base domain.
+Wildcard domain certificates must be obtained manually, so the automated portion of this setup will only obtain a certificate for your base domain.
 Follow additional steps below to manually obtain wildcard certificates if needed for your project.

 NOTE: This process is designed to only get a certificate for the base domain initially, this does not include a www prefix.
 The www prefix can be handled by wildcard certificates.